MarceloR00/open-cx-netinder/docs/development_report.md

 * [Configuration and change management]
 * [Project managememy]

-So far, contributiomyy the initial team, but we hope to open them to the community, in all areas and topics: requirements, technologies, development, experimentation...
+So far, contribution the initial team, but we hope to open them to the community, in all areas and topics: requirements, technologies, development, experimentation...

 Please contact us!